 Elisha Coffey, MSW, Program Manager

-Elisha is the manager of the Individual Consumer Action Network (ICAN) at MHASP.
+Elisha is the manager of the Individual Consumer Action Network (ICAN) at MHP.
 She holds a Masters Degree in Social Work from Temple University with a focus on Policy and Advocacy, and identifies as someone living with a mental health diagnosis.

 Robert Turri, BA, Business Manager